perrybutler/rapid-server/README.md

 * Implement and/or compare the three async methods provided by .NET via benchmarks (IAsyncResult/.NET 2.0-3.0, SocketAsyncEventArgs/.NET 3.5, Task Parallelism/.NET 4.0-4.5).
 * More benchmarks and challenges.
 Can it outperform other web servers at most tasks?
 Can it handle C100K, C1000K?
 * Clustering - use a round-robin/random/intelligent point of access pass-thru system that redirects new clients/requests to low activity worker processes/servers in the cluster that are on different IP addresses.
 * Client clustering - Work around the 64K port limit imposed by the OS and TCP/IP stack, enabling N * 64K concurrency where N is the number of processes/servers in the cluster that are running on separate IP addresses.
-This should allow C∞K, limited only by the distributed hardware available.
+This should allow testing C∞K, limited only by the distributed hardware available.

 History
 -------